darkrenaissance/darkfi/doc/src/zero2darkfi/darkmap.md

 git clone https://github.com/darkrenaissance/darkmap
 ```

+### Tool: wasm contract

 In Darkfi, a contract is deployed as a wasm module.
 Rust has one of the best wasm support, so Darkmap is implemented in Rust.
+In theory, any language that compiles to wasm can be used make a contract e.g. Zig.

+### Tool: zkvm and zkas

+You can make a ZK scheme where:
+* a user computes a ZK proof locally and submit along the transaction
+* the contract grants access to certain features only when it receives a valid proof

 ## entrypoint.rs